TurowskiLab/trxtools/_sources/scripts.rst.txt

     python genomeNascentFolding.py -f genome.fasta -w 65 -t 37 -s both

 Arguments:

+    -f, --file
-    -f, --file: Path to the input FASTA file (required).
+      Path to the input FASTA file (required).

+    -g, --gzip
-    -g, --gzip: Enable gzip compression for the input file.
+      Enable gzip compression for the input file.

+    -w, --window
-    -w, --window: Size of the sliding window (default: 65).
+      Size of the sliding window (default: 65).

+    -t, --temp
-    -t, --temp: Temperature for RNA folding (default: 37).
+      Temperature for RNA folding (default: 37).

+    -s, --strand
-    -s, --strand: Strand to process ('plus', 'minus', or 'both'; default: 'both').
+      Strand to process ('plus', 'minus', or 'both'; default: 'both').

 Output:
     The script generates sliding window sequences and their reverse complements, folds them using RNAfold, and saves the folding free energy (dG) values in WIG and BigWig formats.
 The output files are saved in the same directory as the input file, with appropriate naming conventions.

 Supporting scripts